State Income Taxes

 You may want to consult IRS Publication 519, or a tax professional to determine whether you must file a return and which form to file.

-Students who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
-The filing requirements for residents of VA include a gross income threshold, which may be slightly below the federal filing limit.
+Students and scholars who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
+The filing requirements for residents of VA include a gross income threshold, which is different from the federal filing limit.
 Check the VA Form 760 instructions for details.
 VA returns are due May 1.
 VA has a separate form called 760PY for part-year residents while MD and DC ask questions about part year residency on their main tax forms (D-40 for DC and 502 for MD).

 Lastly, all income reported on the federal return must be reported on the state return.
 This includes taxable stipends.